geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 ##### **Uuvn** [[00:44:18](https://www.youtube.com/watch?v=nNXwJ320Dww&t=2658)]
 So the remote thing has been blocked on the P2P PR.
-I addressed the last...
-Yeah, that's my bad.
-...asked me to split a couple things.
+I addressed the last..
+Yeah, that's my bad.. asked me to split a couple things.
 I did, like, four days ago, waiting on, like, this being merged.

 ##### **Geohot or Chenyu** [[00:44:33](https://www.youtube.com/watch?v=nNXwJ320Dww&t=2673)]